 David’s courtroom experience spans several provinces and practice areas.
 He has appeared as lead counsel in the Provincial Court of British Columbia, British Columbia Supreme Court, Saskatchewan Court of Queen’s Bench, Saskatchewan Court of Appeal, and British Columbia Court of Appeal.

-David has a diverse practice.
-He has conducted a wide range of civil, commercial, and criminal cases.
 David has also appeared as counsel before administrative and disciplinary tribunals including WCAT, university boards, government agencies, and Police Act hearings.

 David is active with various pro bono organizations.
 He was featured in Canadian Lawyer magazine for his participation in boxing matches for a local children’s charity.